 Drug and alcohol is a real problem in today’s society.
 According to the Center for Disease Control (CDC), just in 2016, over 48.5 million Americans abuse both prescription and illegal drugs.
-Xanax, Valium, and Morphine are among the most abused prescription drugs in America.
+Xanax, Valium, Morphine, and Gabapentin are among the most abused prescription drugs in America.
 The reason for this is that these drugs have quite addictive effects.
 For example, these drugs reduce both stress and pain.
 Besides, when opioids are combined with other drugs, the effects of the latter are enhanced.

 The reasons that drive people to become addicted to a certain drug are very different.
 For example, people use them to cope with stress, pain, and Post-traumatic stress disorder (PTSD).
 Others use drugs for recreational purposes and get hook up to the drug after a prolonged time of abusive behavior.